 This is another offensive item that provides Vladimir with some resistances.
 It also reduces all surrounding enemy units by 20 Magic Resistances, which if the other team carry hasn't bought any Magic Resist items, this can make you do close to true damage with your runes and masteries.

-If by some ridiculous reason the opposing team has only AD champions, buy this instead of Abyssal Scepter.
+If by some ridiculous reason the opposing team has only AD champions, buy this instead of Abyssal Mask.
 It will make sure that your effective HP for physical damage is astronomically high, and that no one will want to attack you.
 This allows you to have free reign over... everyone and proceed to get a pentakill.
 Then watch whilst the other team screams "VLADIMIR OP!" even though they picked 5 AD heroes.

 If the other team has only AP champions, buy this instead of Zhonya's Hourglass.
 It provides a hefty amount of MR, increases your movement speed and gives you a nifty passive of 0.35% HP Regeneration per second (which when you have 4,000 HP is close to 14 HP per second) with an additional 40 HP per 5 second.

-This is an alternative to either above, essentially stacking HP to increase the effectiveness of either your Zhonya's Hourglass or Abyssal Scepter.
-Personally, I don't like replacing Thornmail with this, it doesn't provide you with the nifty 30% damage reflection which really punishes auto attack champions to even try to get near you, however feel free to replace this with Abyssal Scepter as that item was never really that great to begin with.
+This is an alternative to either above, essentially stacking HP to increase the effectiveness of either your Zhonya's Hourglass or Abyssal Mask.
+Personally, I don't like replacing Thornmail with this, it doesn't provide you with the nifty 30% damage reflection which really punishes auto attack champions to even try to get near you, however feel free to replace this with Abyssal Mask as that item was never really that great to begin with.

 This item combined with your mastery page will give you a total of 49% Magic Resistance penetration (it stacks multiplicatively).
 If the enemy is stacking Magic Resistance and your damage output is starting to wither, buy this to decimate them.